OWASP/www-project-cyber-controls-matrix/tab_features.md

   (vs. Having to go elsewhere for other mappings)
   - Referencing official and other mappings as a one-stop-shop.
   - Validation from mappings of official and other sources help ensure that normalizations are not being missed.
-  - Official and other sources' mappings take a different, but still valid, approach.
+  - Official and other sources' mappings take a different, but still valid approach.
+  - Corollary:

-  - Corollary:  "There's More Than One Way To Do It"  \[Perl motto]
+    "There's More Than One Way To Do It"  \[Perl motto]
+  - Anti-Corollary:

-  - Anti-Corollary: "There should be one — and preferably only one — obvious way to do it."  \[Zen of Python]
+    "There should be one — and preferably only one — obvious way to do it."  \[Zen of Python]
 <p></p>

 <br>